The Best Things to Do in New Mexico

 The Geronimo Trail begins in Truth or Consequences.
 From there, you can explore the northern section of the Byway or the southern.
 You will travel the northern section on your drive out to the ranch!

 The Geronimo Trail Scenic Byway encompasses a wide landscape, from desert mountains to forested mountains and vast stretches of mesa lands in between.
 There are miles of natural terrain that have not changed for hundreds of years.
 The wide-open spaces and distant vistas give the traveler a feeling of isolation in a world apart.
 The view through the window will vary from rugged high peaks, man-made lakes, flat landscape with greasewood, and cactus, to rough mountain terrain with heavy forests.
 Expect to see cattle, horses, bison, deer, elk, or small animals such as rabbits, roadrunners, and a variety of birds.

 The Geronimo Trail Scenic Byway is a charming drive through some of the most scenic, as well as historical, territory in the United States.
 Small towns and communities dot the Byway; however, much of the landscape remains in its natural state.
-From stately mountains, cliffs and canyons, to a large lake, national forest, and grand river, the Byway travels through a blend of terrains surprising visitors at every turn.
-Visit the Geronimo Trail Scenic Byway Website.
+From stately mountains, to a large lake, to a national forest, the Byway travels through a blend of terrains surprising visitors at every turn.

 Twelve miles to the southeast of Deming is Rockhound State Park.
 Located on the rugged west slope of the Little Florida Mountains.
 Forget for once the usual public-property admonition “Take pictures only; leave only footprints.
 At Rockhound State Park, the rule doesn’t apply.
 In fact, this park is one ‘you can take with you.
 Here, rangers encourage visitors to take rocks you find, up to 15 pounds per person, for personal collections, to make jewelry, or to decorate the garden.